Friday, December 4, 2020

 These research findings suggest that in the long-term, the atypical avoidance of atypical items will lessen.
 Consumers seek the stimulation of novelty after release from restrictions.
 We might even expect an overreaction, paralleling how people crowded into parks as soon as shelter-in-place was lifted.

 Purchasing extra items for extended storage may also fade as consumers see less frequent out-of-stocks.
-Also depressing excessive purchasing will be another effect of pandemics—the individual’s budget shrinks as the general economy does so.
+Also dampening excessive purchasing will be another effect of pandemics—the individual’s budget shrinks as the general economy does so.
 Researchers at Texas Christian University, The Pennsylvania State University, and College of William and Mary find that as this happens, consumers refine their purchase priorities based on personal values.
 The results here are likely to have consequences which last far longer than the disease danger.
 The researchers urge marketers during disease fear to prove how their offerings support the shopper’s values.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.